Parser stability

 | Best-effort (AI fallback) | Anything else | Returns whatever the model extracts; cached by content hash | Small per-poll, skipped on cache hit |

 Tracking a release-notes page that's critical for your work?
-Email us with the URL and we'll add a deterministic adapter, usually within a few days.
-Adapters take roughly 50–150 lines of code each — the long pole is verifying the page structure stays stable, not writing the parser.
+Ask us to build a deterministic adapter and we'll usually add it within a few days.
+Adapters take roughly 50–150 lines of code each; the long pole is verifying the page structure stays stable, not writing the parser.

-Email info@devupdate.io with "Request a stable parser" in the subject
+Prefer email? info@devupdate.io with "Request a deterministic tracker" in